 In order to uncover the truth, ask the right questions!

 All providers will claim to have great technology; you may be surprised to find out that many are operating from an excel-based system alone.
-Make it your duty to dive into the software and ensure that it provide the functionality, usability, hosting, security, and access that you require to maximize the benefits Telecommunications Management.
+Make it your duty to dive into the software and ensure that it provide the functionality, usability, hosting, security, and access that you require to maximize the benefits of Telecom Expense Management.

 Considerations like language, financial, and security compliance are complex and need to be addressed in full detail prior to implementation.
 You need to be able to trust your Telecommunications provider to guide you through this process; otherwise it can cost you later down the line.